 On that same note you could do a bit of an airport “dumpster dive” and search around check-in kiosks for discarded free drink coupons, although that does seem a tad bit desperate for free booze.

-Business Select drink coupons are only good for your flight so you cannot use this at a later date.
+Business Select drink coupons are only good for your flight so you cannot use them at a later date.
 Business Select tickets are the most expensive type of airline ticket Southwest offers.
 However, they do come with benefits beyond free drinks which include:

 - Guaranteed A1-A15 boarding